-This section defines the parameters for staff interventions and ending a parent/child visit in progress.

-16.2 General Policies

-- 1) A provider must have written policies and procedures for intervening in and ending parent/child visits in progress .The policies must include situations in which the provider determines: - a.
-A child is acutely distressed; - b.
-A parent is not following the program rules set out by the service agreement; and - c.
-A participant is at risk of imminent harm either emotionally or physically. - 2) Ending a client's parent/child contact may be a temporary measure and is not the same as termination of services.
+- 16.1 Purpose This section defines the parameters for staff interventions and ending a parent/child visit in progress. - 16.2 General Policies A provider must have written policies and procedures for intervening in and ending parent/child visits in progress.
+The policies must include situations in which the provider determines: - 1.
+A child is acutely distressed; - 2.
+A parent is not following the program rules set out by the service agreement; and - 3.
+A participant is at risk of imminent harm either emotionally or physically.

+Ending a client's parent/child contact may be a temporary measure and is not the same as termination of service